cran-task-views/Survival/Survival.md

     package implements the generalised Turnbull estimator proposed by Dehghan and Duchesne for estimating the conditional survival function with interval-censored data.
--   ***Non-Parametric maximum likelihood estimation (NPMLE):*** The `r bioc("Icens")` package provides several ways to compute the NPMLE of the survival distribution for various censoring and truncation schemes. `r pkg("MLEcens")` can also be used to compute the MLE for interval-censored data.
-    `r pkg("dblcens")` permits to compute the NPMLE of the cumulative distribution function for left- and right-censored data.
+-   ***Non-Parametric maximum likelihood estimation (NPMLE):*** The `r bioc("Icens")` package provides several ways to compute the NPMLE of the survival distribution for various censoring and truncation schemes. `r pkg("MLEcens")` can also be used to compute the MLE for interval-censored data.  `r pkg("dblcens")` permits to compute the NPMLE of the cumulative distribution function for left- and right-censored data.
 The `icfit` function in package `r pkg("interval")` computes the NPMLE for interval-censored data.
-The `r pkg("DTDA")` package implements several algorithms
-    permitting to analyse possibly doubly truncated survival data.
-    `r pkg("npsurv")` computes the NPMLE of a survival function for general interval-censored data.
+The `r pkg("DTDA")` package implements several algorithms permitting to analyse possibly doubly truncated survival data.  `r pkg("npsurv")` computes the NPMLE of a survival function for general interval-censored data.
+The `r pkg("csci")` package provides confidence intervals for the cumulative distribution function of the event time for current status data, including a new method that is valid (i.e., exact).

 -   ***Parametric:*** The `r pkg("fitdistrplus")` package
     permits to fit an univariate distribution by maximum likelihood.
     Data can be interval censored.
 The `r pkg("vitality")`